PDF(47.0 KB) View with Adobe Reader on a variety of devices

-The information in this document is based on the software and hardware versions below.
+The information in this document is based on the Cisco ICM.

-The information presented in this document was created from devices in a specific lab environment.
+The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
-If you are working in a live network, ensure that you understand the potential impact of any command before using it.
+If your network is live, ensure that you understand the potential impact of any command.

 The dumplog utility can be invoked from either a command prompt directly on the ICM server, or from a Telnet session to the ICM server.

-Where <root> is the drive where ICM is installed, for example, C, D, or E.
+The path to the Cisco ICM logfile directory is <root>\icm\customer instance name\node name, where <root> is the drive where ICM is installed, for example, C, D, or E.

 For example, if you consider that Cisco ICM Call Router is installed on the C drive, the logfile directory on geocscortra would be located at: c:\icm\csco\rtra\logfiles.